 From the trailhead at the restored train depot on Railroad Avenue, the Russell C. Chase Bridge Falls Path leads to the rail-trail proper.
 Be sure to pick up a copy of the trail brochure, which lists key points of interest marked along the way.

 Causeways that lead across Crescent Lake, then along Lake Wentworth, are another stunning feature on this trail—at times you're surrounded by water on both sides, and the views are nothing short of spectacular.
 Locals use the trail for commuting to work and school, as well as for recreation and traveling between neighborhoods and the Allan H. Albee Public Beach on Lake Wentworth, where you, too, can pause to soak your feet or take a dip.

-Further east, a new 0.75-mile section of trail opened in Wakefield in 2013.
-A highlight of this segment is beautiful Turntable Park with a restored turntable from the Boston and Maine Railroad.
-The next phase of the trail was recently completed 2014, which continues the segment northwest to Clark Road.
+Farther east, a new 0.75-mile section of trail opened in Wakefield in 2013.
+A highlight of this segment is beautiful Turntable Park, featuring a restored turntable from the Boston and Maine Railroad.
+The next phase of the trail was completed in 2014, seamlessly continuing the segment northwest to Clark Road.
 Eventually, it will meet the longer section of the trail at Cotton Valley Road, closing the gap between the two.

 The Wolfeboro trailhead is at the restored train depot on Railroad Avenue, just west of the intersection of State Routes 109 and 28.
 Parking is available at the restored depot.